 The time savings introduced by this technology benefit not only the Plano Independent School District IT Department but also its internal auditors in charge of tracking state-sponsored school assets (like the ones in the Chromebook initiative).

-An additional benefit for auditors is the seamless integration between SherpaDesk's Asset Management feature and their own workflows, enabling them to track and detect any missing piece of hardware or the status of any assigned Chromebook (IT Tickets, location, who it’s assigned to, etc.).
+An additional benefit for auditors is the seamless integration between SherpaDesk's Asset Management feature and their own workflows, enabling them to track and detect any missing piece of hardware or the status of any assigned Chromebook (IT Tickets, location, whom it’s assigned to, etc.).

 The Plano Independent School District has seen asset deployment and auditing times decrease immensely.
 Asset scanning now takes seconds, enabling overall audit times to be reduced from weeks to days.
 To facilitate compliance, the Plano Independent School District has granted the state auditor access to all of their asset’s information.
 This enables state auditors to seamlessly pull reports and get the most accurate and up to date information on any given group of assets.
-Other Areas of improvement the Plano ISD has seen:
+Other Areas of improvement the Plano ISD has seen are:

 ● Support Services